 Sapphire is a common stone that everyone has heard of and seen, but what people don’t know is that sapphire comes in a variety of different colors, not just the standard blue.
 One of the rarest colors of this gemstone is green.

 The green sapphire is a green colored gemstone that is considered to be highly precious and rare; it belongs to the mineral family called corundum.
 The green sapphire has deep meaning embedded; it is believed that this gemstone will help people finding their right path, that of dignity and integrity.
 The two most related attributes with it are trust and loyalty.
 Wearing this gemstone means that it will work on your heart and fill it with understanding and compassion for the world and looking at other people from a unique perspective.
 It helps a person develop a higher level of tolerance and patience for others.

 This post is all about what you want ever to know pertaining to Green Sapphire.
-If you find it useful, don’t forget to click “like” and share.
+If you find it useful, don’t forget to do share.
 Let’s get it started!

 Even though it is a sapphire, the color of the gemstone means that it will have different properties (metaphysical) and vibrational patterns than that of its family.
 Corundum is an aluminum oxide mineral that is said to occur in prismatic tabular or rhombohedral, or bipyramidal crystals; which can be opaque or transport, depending on the properties.
 This name is originated from India and is used to define opaque gemstones (this involves all dull colors).
 All corundum’s that you will find will be sapphires, except the red one, which will always be a Ruby.